A Farmgirl's Kitchen®

 Jump to Recipe

-Do you love the apple fritters from your local donut shop?
-Homemade Apple Fritters are a fried donut filled with apple pie filling, cinnamon, and drizzled with a simple glaze.
+Homemade Apple Fritters are a brioche donut dough filled with homemade apple pie filling, cinnamon, and drizzled with a simple glaze.
+This apple fritter recipe can be prepped ahead of time and refrigerated overnight.

-Apple Fritters with a glaze sitting on a sheet pan and baking rack.
+Apple fritters with glaze drying on baking rack.

 Why this recipe works